Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 # It *MAY* work with lower versions of python, but I make no such guarantee. ;)
 python ./tools/install.py
 ```

+The above does the following:
+- Installs the latest version of the note
+- Installs the required fonts

 ## The Normal Way